ensody/ReactiveState-Kotlin/README.md

     init {
         // Instead of derived you can also use autoRun for more complex
-        // cases (e.g. if you need to set multiple LiveData values or
+        // cases (e.g. if you need to set multiple StateFlow/LiveData values or
         // you want to deal with coroutines and throttling/debouncing). autoRun {
             usernameError.value = validateUsername(get(username))